Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 These changes were used as a starting point because they allowed for the basic functionality to be confirmed before complicating the designs with optimizations that could be made to decrease the number of cycles needed to complete a replacement, and area used.

-**Optimizations (March 15th, 2025 \- Present):**
+#### Optimizations (March 15th, 2025 \- Present):

+**Eliminating Unnecessary Delay in ReplacementBlock Calculation:**
-The first major optimization was decoupling the ReplacementBlock calculation from LRUBit updates, which removed an unnecessary 1-cycle delay in cache replacement.
+Initially the ReplacementBlock calculation was done at the same time as the LRUBit updates.
+Decoupling the ReplacementBlock calculation from LRUBit updates, removed an unnecessary 1-cycle delay in cache replacement.
 There were two initial issues caused by having the ReplacementBlock being calculated in the same process as the LRUBits:
 - Combinational signal assignment within a sequential process, which is poor design practice.
 - LRUBit updates were unnecessarily blocking replacement: the replacement logic waited for updated LRUBits, but it actually needed the previous LRUBit state.